 While there are a few legitimate reasons for staying anonymous, most reputable companies will tell you who they are.
 They want you to research them and make sure you’d be a good fit.
 Keeping that information in the dark is definitely a red flag that you’ve uncovered a freelance writing scam.

-Red Flag for Freelance Writing Gigs #3: Working for Free
+Red Flag for Freelance Writing Gigs #3: The Client Asks You to Work for Free

 Not all scammers want to steal your identity.
 Many are definitely after your time and talent.